Korbut-Serhii/MinLang/full-minlang-guide.md

 } elif x == 5 {
 } el {
 }
+cond ? a : b        ## ternary expression

 ## ── LOOPS ────────────────────────────────────
 lp i in rng(10) { }     ## for loop